 You should never blindly trust an agent.

-Today in this article I will guide you on how to spot a fake Cyprus visa and catch the agent red-handed.
+Today in this article, I will guide you on spotting a fake Cyprus visa and catching the agent red-handed.

 Make sure you read it till the end.